 The rededication of part of the Auhafen port away from fossil fuels and towards CO2-neutral energy sources is an important first step in transitioning the port to the post-fossil era.
 This will enable the port to maintain its position as an important logistics hub for energy carriers.
 In addition, 17 per cent of the current tank storage capacity will be dismantled to make room for the new power plant.

-Axpo will operate the power plant with CO2-neutral fuels: initially with HVO (a biodiesel).
-As soon as eMethanol can also be used in the power plant and eMethanol is available on the market, the use of eMethanol can be started in a second step.
-If HVO and eMethanol are not available, conventional diesel or later conventional methanol would be used as a secondary fuel.
-In the case of operation with conventional fuel, the power plant offsets its CO2 emissions.
+Axpo will operate the power plant using CO₂-neutral fuels: initially with HVO (a biodiesel).
+If the federal government makes the corresponding decision and eMethanol becomes available on the market, the use of eMethanol can be introduced in a second step.
+As a secondary fuel – in the event that HVO and eMethanol are unavailable – conventional diesel or, at a later stage, conventional methanol would be used.
+In the event of operation with conventional fuel, the power plant will offset its CO₂ emissions.

 The abbreviation HVO stands for "Hydrotreated Vegetable Oils".
 The HVO biodiesel intended for the reserve power plant is a synthetic diesel fuel that is produced from recylced vegetable oils (e.g. used cooking oils) or animal fats (e.g. slaughterhouse waste).
 If production is carried out using renewable energy, HVO biodiesel is completely CO2-neutral.